AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### Filtering
 There were a couple of factors that I had to take into account at this point as far as useful data.
-  1 The minimum sale price for an item is $0.03 (1 cent to Steam, 1 cent to the game developer, and 1 cent to the seller), so if an item ever reached the minimum sell price, there would be no way for it to go lower and exhibit anomalies.
-I established a parameter to set the minimum
+  1. The minimum sale price for an item is $0.03 (1 cent to Steam, 1 cent to the game developer, and 1 cent to the seller), so if an item ever reached the minimum sell price, there would be no way for it to go lower and exhibit anomalies.
+I established a parameter to set the minimum threshold.
-  2  Almost universally, when items first come out
+  2. Almost universally, when items first come out they are far more expensive than they are a few days later.
+Part of what I wanted to investigate is whether new item releases affect the price of items that are already on the market.
+If the first several points in a time series are all marked as anomalies, my results will show new item releases as being anomalous whether they are or not, so I set up a parameter to removed the first _n_ days of sale.
+  3. I had to take into account

 ### Twitter doesn't always work
 This is a graph of a particularly bad example of the anomaly detection function in action.
 It failed to hit the big drop in price in the middle, and the sharp spike on the right.